LuisEspinosa7/LuisEspinosa7/README.md

 <h3> 🧑🏻‍💻 About Me </h3>

 - 🎓 &nbsp; Software Engineer with more than 5 years of experience.

-- 🤯 &nbsp; Crazy about software technologies, backend, architectures, performance and a great user experience...
+- 🤯 &nbsp; I am into backend, cloud architectures, performance and security...

-- 🔎 &nbsp; Learning about Cloud (AWS), arquitectures and security.
+- 🔎 &nbsp; Learning more about Cloud (AWS), scalable arquitectures and security good practices.

-- ✍️ &nbsp; True believer that motivation is the way.

-- 🤪 &nbsp; I also enjoy video games, reading, photography, languages, cultures ...
+- 🤪 &nbsp; I also enjoy video games, reading, photography, languages and multi-cultural environments.

 <h3>🛠 Skills</h3>